gchure/phd/docs/src/frontmatter/acknowledgements.md

 taught me to savor the good.

-\hspace{10mm}The final four years of graduate school have been the most satisfying, and not because my experiments started to work.
+\hspace{10mm}The final four years of graduate school have been the most satisfying, and not just because my experiments started to work.
 In July of 2016, I met Barbara de Araujo Soares, a wonderful woman who two years later helped me slice into a wedding cake.
 Barb's unwavering love and support is why I have made it to where I am today.
 Without her wit, creativity,